airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 pushed the `$4` onto the stack.
 You should always clean up your stack parameters after a function call returns.

-The next instruction moves EAX to EBX.
-What's in EAX-INDEXED?
+The next instruction moves *%eax* to *%ebx*.
+What's in *%eax*?
 It is `factorial`'s return valuereturn value.
 In our case, it is the value of the factorial function.
 With 4 as our parameter, 24 should be our return value.
-Remember, return values are always stored in EAX-INDEXED.
+Remember, return values are always stored in *%eax*.
 We want to return this value as the status code to the operating system.
-However, Linux requires that the program's exit status be stored in EBX-INDEXED, not EAX, so we have to move it.
+However, Linux requires that the program's exit status be stored in *%ebx*, not *%eax*, so we have to move it.
 Then we do the standard exit system call.

 The nice thing about function calls is that: